Loading lesson…

 Making a video game is surprisingly similar to making a small city — there are characters, buildings, rules, stories, economies, and physics, all working together at the same time.
 That is an enormous amount of creative work.
 AI helps game designers in several ways.
 For concept work, a designer can describe a character in words — 'a robot knight who has been wandering alone for 100 years and carries a rusty sword' — and AI generates visual concept sketches in seconds.
 The designer looks at them, decides what works, and pushes the design forward.
 For world-building, AI can generate placeholder names for hundreds of locations, characters, or items, giving designers something real to work with while the game is still being built.
 AI can also run thousands of automated playtests — simulating how a player might move through a level — to find places where the game is too hard, too easy, or gets stuck.
 The game still needs a human designer's sense of what is fun, fair, and surprising.
 AI speeds up the work between the big creative decisions.

-What is the core idea behind "Game Designers Use AI to Build Worlds"?
+What is the main idea of "Game Designers Use AI to Build Worlds"?

-Which best describes the scope of "Game Designers Use AI to Build Worlds"?
+Which action would help you apply "Game Designers Use AI to Build Worlds" responsibly?